rugpullindex/SSRP/SOURCE.md

 ### Theoretical Model of a Signal

 A digital signal is used to represent data as a sequence of discrete values.
-In theoretical terms, a signal is modeled within a vector space $R^d$, where
-$d$ represents the function's domain.
+In theoretical terms, a signal is modeled within a vector space $\reals^d$, where $d$ represents the function's domain.
 Commonly-used domains include $d=1$ to model time series signals, or $d=2$ to model signals dependent on location [1].
 Within the scope of this work, we assume that the domain of a digital signal is descrete, hence representing a finite number of isolated points.

 ## References